ldidry/lstu/README.md

 ## Internationalization

-Lstu comes with English and French languages.
+Lstu comes with English, French and Occitan languages.
 It will choose the language to display with the browser's settings.

 If you want to add more languages, please help on <https://www.transifex.com/projects/p/lstu/>

 There are just a few sentences, so it will be quick to translate.

-If you add sentences to translate, just do `make locales` to update the en.po file and don't forget to update the others translation files.
+If you add sentences to translate, just do `make locales` to update the po files.

 ## Official instance